 TN gov introduces Vinayaka idols that grow into plants

-As environment-friendly Vinayaka idols are catching up with devotees, the Horticulture department has introduced seed-embedded Vinayaka idols for sales this year.
+As environment-friendly Vinayaka idols are catching up with devotees, the Horticulture department in Tamil Nadu has introduced seed-embedded Vinayaka idols for sales this year.
 These Vinayaka idols grow into plants.

 “We have made 3,000 pieces this year.
 They are available for sale in our office in Chepauk, Semmozhi Park in Teynampet and our Madhavaram Horticulture park,” said N. Subbaiyan, director of the department.